-If you don't specify either: data-x: or:data-y: the slide position will be automatic.
-That simply means it will move in the same direction and distance as the previous slide.
+If you don't specify an attribute, the slide settings will be the same as the previous slide.
+This means that if you used relative positioning, the next slide will move the same distance.

 This gives a linear movement, and your slides will end up in a straight line.